 When you are ready to serve your buckeye cake, I would recommend small slices as this is a truly a rich, chocolate dessert.

 I use butter but I don’t know that it really matters whether it is salted or unsalted.
 I’ve used both and the cake always tastes fine.

-Parchment paper really is necessary.
+Parchment paper (affiliate) really is necessary.
 It will make removing your cake so much easier!
 These parchment papers are great because you don’t have to worry about storing a whole roll for the occasional times you use it!